Farringdon Weather

 The Restaurant is now serving a very tasty traditional menu & Sunday Lunch (booking advised)

-For the latest information, check the Royal Oak Facebook and Rose & Crown website for updates.
+For the latest information, check the webpages of the Royal Oak and the Rose & Crown for more details.
 (Links open in a new Page)